2015 Pittsburgh Pirates season

 The 2015 Pittsburgh Pirates season was the franchise's 134th season overall, the 129th season as a member of National League, and 15th season at PNC Park.

-The Pirates qualified for the postseason for the third time in a row, clinching an NL Wild Card spot before being eliminated by the Chicago Cubs.
+The Pirates qualified for the postseason for the third time in a row, clinching an NL Wild Card spot.
+However, they lost in the NLWC Game at home for the second consecutive season, this time against their division rival Chicago Cubs.
 As of 2025, this is the most recent season that the Pirates have appeared in the postseason, the second longest active drought in MLB.

 Background

 The regular season began with a loss at Great American Ball Park against the Cincinnati Reds on April 6 and ended with a win against the Reds at PNC Park on October 4.
 The Pirates finished the regular season with the second-best record in baseball, finishing in second place for the third consecutive year in the National League Central with 98 wins and 64 losses.

 The team clinched its third consecutive playoff berth on September 23, finishing second in its division behind the St. Louis Cardinals.
 The Pirates secured one of two NL Wild Card spots, but lost to the Chicago Cubs in the NLWC Game on October 7, eliminating the team from 2015 postseason play.

 Four members of the 2015 Pirates were selected to represent the National League in the All-Star Game, including pitcher A. J. Burnett for the first time in his career in his final major league season.
 In addition, one player was named NL Player of the Month: Andrew McCutchen in August, one was named NL Rookie of the Month: Jung-ho Kang in July, and one was named NL Pitcher of the Month: Gerrit Cole in April.

 On October 2, the penultimate game of the regular season, the Pirates set a PNC Park season attendance record for the second consecutive year at 2,498,596, beating the record set in 2014 (2,442,564).